drffej/webusb.printer/README.md

 C. Access the Demo
 ------------------

-1. Start the browser with security features disabled - e.g. "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-webusb-security
-2. Plug the device into your PC/Mac and open the browser to https://drffej.github.io/webusb.printer/printer.html
+1. Plug the device into your PC/Mac and open the browser to https://drffej.github.io/webusb.printer/printer.html
-3. Click on 'Connect' to pair the device
+2. Click on 'Connect' to pair the device
-4. Click on Toggle to turn on/off the Led
+3. Click on Toggle to turn on/off the Led

 Alternately you can run this locally via